wlg1/wlg1.github.io/index.md

 This dissertation is about developing algorithms to search for patterns in networks using smaller patterns that were already discovered.
 For example, a knowledge graph may describe entities based on observed features, but not identify them.
 To search for Shiba Inu, one can input a query with connections to "Japanese", "long snout" and "pet".
 If the dog pattern made of "long snout" and "pet" was already found, it would filter out many wrong candidate entities.
 These re-usable intermediate results may be pre-computed and stored.

 Overall, this work is embedded within the field of graph homomorphism matching, which involves finding subgraph patterns in large datasets, going from local matches to more global matches.
 In simple terms, graph homomorphisms "map relationships" between graphs where some connections may be lost or merged, allowing for a more relaxed mapping than graph isomorphisms.
-These relationship mappings must meet certain types of structure-preserving conditions such as if $$f: A \rightarrow B$$ is a relation in system 1, $$h(A) = X$$ and $$h(B) = Y$$, then $$g: X \rightarrow Y$$ is a relation in system 2.
+These relationship mappings must meet certain types of structure-preserving conditions such as if $f: A \rightarrow B$ is a relation in system 1, $$h(A) = X$$ and $$h(B) = Y$$, then $$g: X \rightarrow Y$$ is a relation in system 2.
 This is similar to inference via analogical reasoning.

 Analogously, studies found that image recognition neural networks contained neurons that acted as feature detectors, such as ones that are highly activated given inputs of dogs.
 However, it has been <a href="https://distill.pub/2020/circuits/zoom-in/">hypothesized that many concepts are stored not just in one neuron, but in sub-networks of neurons, also called circuit motifs, which build into larger motifs.</a>.
 For instance, one may first find a more abstract dog circuit pattern and a Japanese circuit pattern, adding more connections between them to compose together into a more specific Shiba Inu circuit.
 It can be hypothesized that there are mappings between circuits based on analogous functional relations, rather than exact graph structure.